 - Alpha Bitch: Mocks Kamala and Nakia's cultures by asking them ignorant questions about it.
 She is also concerned about Bruno's financial status (so not only racist, classist too).

-- Expy: She's, more or less, female Flash Thompson.
+- Expy: She's more or less a female Flash Thompson.

 - Innocent Bigot: Kamala's interpretation of all the ignorant things Zoe says.
 She seems to realize quickly though this isn't the case.